dallison/neutron/neutron/docs/user_guide.md

   std::string DebugString() const;
 ```

 The `Name()` and `FullName()` static functions give you the local and full names respectively.
 You serialize the message to an array or a buffer by calling `SerializeToArray` and `SerializedToBuffer`.
 A `Buffer` is defined below.
+If the `compact` argument is set to true, the compacted serialized format will be generated.

 To deserialize from wire format, use `DeserializeFromArray` or `DeserializeFromBuffer`.
+If the `compact` argument is set to true, the serialized data must be in compacted form.

-The size of the serialized wireformat data can be obtained by calling `SerializedSize`.
+The size of the serialized wireformat data can be obtained by calling `SerializedSize` or `CompactSerializedSize`.
 This can be used before the message is serialized in order to determine how much memory will be consumed by the wireformat data.

 The `DebugString` function gives you a human readable string for debugging.